Rapid City and Douglas school districts to launch 'Handle with Care' program this fall

 Rapid City Area and Douglas school district students who experience traumatic events will be handled with care this year.

-Jamie Kirsch, of the Rapid City Police Department, said no federal, state of local funds are being used to support the initiative, Kirsch said.
+Jamie Kirsch, of the Rapid City Police Department, said no federal, state of local funds are being used to support the initiative.

-"It's really just me and Sarah (Zimmerman) volunteering out time to bring forth this amazing initiative to the community," Kirsch said.
+"It's really just me and Sarah (Zimmerman) volunteering our time to bring forth this amazing initiative to the community," Kirsch said.

 Zimmerman, the Rapid City Area School District's emotional and social education coordinator, first learned about the program during a conference and wanted to implement what she had learned back home.